cinnData/DataSci/2. Introduction to Python/README.md

 ### What is Python?

 **Python** is a programming language, introduced in 1991.
-There are currently two versions of the Python language: Python 2 and Python 3.
-These notes use Python 3.
-Although beginners are currently adopting Python 3, there is a lot of Python 2 code still in circulation, in particular in the older editions of many books.
+The current version is Python 3, though a lot of Python 2 code is still in circulation, in particular in the older editions of many books.
 Even if most of the Python 2 code runs in Python 3, one finds trouble from time to time.
 So, it is recommended to check Python's version before copypasting somebody else's code.

+As discussed below, to work with Python, you use an interface for which you have many choices available.
+You can have several "instances" of Python, called **kernels**, running independently in your computer.

+Python is **case sensitive**.
+So `type` is a Python function that returns the type of an object, but `Type` is not recognized (unless you create a new function with this name), and will return an error message.

 ### The Anaconda distribution